top of page

 • 3 min read

-ADS occurs when a patient suddenly reduces or stops an antidepressant, especially after long-term use.
+ADS occurs when a patient suddenly reduces or stops taking an antidepressant, especially after long-term use.
 These medications influence neurotransmitters such as serotonin and norepinephrine.
-When the brain has adapted to consistent levels of these chemicals, a sudden interruption can create physiological and psychological disturbances.
+When the brain has adapted to consistent levels of these chemicals, a sudden interruption can create both physiological and psychological disturbances.
+This does not mean the medication is causing addiction.
+Rather, it reflects how sensitive the brain is to rapid changes in neurochemical levels.

 Common Withdrawal Symptoms